10 Future-Thinking Startups Fighting Climate Change

 Another finding in the Report asserts that methane levels in the air are at the highest they’ve ever been in the last 800,000 years.
 With agriculture at the forefront of methane emitters, rapid and sustained changes to our food industry are necessary for limiting climate warming.

-Plug and Play has recently invested in two different climate change startups that aim to curb agricultural emissions by increasing the efficiency of the supply chain and ensuring no food goes to waste.
+Plug and Play has invested in two different climate change tech startups that aim to curb agricultural emissions by increasing the efficiency of the supply chain and ensuring no food goes to waste.

 Nilus